Stephen H. Behnke

 Stephen Houran Behnke (born 1958) is an American psychologist, ethicist, and author.
-From November 1, 2000 until July 8, 2015 he was the director of the Office of Ethics for the American Psychological Association.
+From November 1, 2000, until July 8, 2015, he was the director of the Office of Ethics for the American Psychological Association.

 Career

-Behnke received his B.A. in classics from Princeton University in 1982, his J.D. from Yale Law School in 1986, and his PhD in clinical psychology from the University of Michigan in 1994.
+Behnke received his B.A. in classics from Princeton University in 1982, his J.D. from Yale Law School in 1986, and his Ph.D. in clinical psychology from the University of Michigan in 1994.

 From 1998 to 1999, he was an instructor in psychology in the Department of Psychiatry at Harvard Medical School.

 On November 1, 2000, Behnke became director of the Office of Ethics for the American Psychological Association.